Kong/unirest-nodejs/README.md

 ## unirest.request

-`mikeal/request` library (the underlying layer of unirest-nodejs) for direct use.
+`mikeal/request` library (the underlying layer of unirest) for direct use.

 # Request